mykyta-oleks-dev/NextJS-TS-Tailwind-RadixUI-MySQL-Prisma-NextAuth-Sentry-Issues_Tracker/README.md

     - Explore issues in a table format
     - View issues details in a dedicated page with markdown descriptions view
     - Create issues with rich markdown syntax descriptions (requires authentication)
-    - Edit issues data such as titles and descriptions, and switch between available statuses (requires authentication)
+    - Edit issues data such as titles and descriptions, switch between available statuses and set an assignee among users (requires authentication)
     - Delete issues from their dedicated pages with confirmation (requires authentication)
 - Authentication:
     - Sign In with your Google Account to be able to perform dangerous operations with issues, such as creating, editing, switching statuses and deleting